GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ```

 14. Create GCP resources in the corresponding environment to test the configuration.
 For this example, you will create a Cloud Storage Bucket in the dev workspace.
-Create a file with the following content under namespaces/kcc-tutorial-dev.
+Create a file with the following content under the ```namespaces/kcc-tutorial-dev``` directory.
 Make sure metadata.name has a globally unique value as it is required by Cloud Storage.

 ```
 # namespaces/kcc-tutorial-dev/storagebucket.yaml